| Home | Re-veneering | Mandolin Neck | Re-setting | Hospital |

 ||

 One of the first things obvious in many old mandolins, is that the neck appears warped.
 This is possible, but the problem is usually movement at the neck-body join.
-Unseasoned wood, excessive string pressure, or even exposure to high temperatures, can result in movement at the join, often resulting in the neck being pulled up, and/or the back being deformed or splitting.
-If this is more than slight, it will make the instrument unplayable. |
+Unseasoned wood, excessive string pressure, or even exposure to high temperatures, can result in movement at the join, often resulting in the neck being pulled up, and/or the back being deformed or split, and sometimes the heel split.
+If this is more than slight, it will make the instrument unplayable.
+Technically the neck is not bent, it has moved. |

 The most fundamental aspect, other than obvious damage which needs to be repaired, is to assess how playable the mandolin is going to be.
 Re-setting the neck is a difficult and time consuming exercise, and should not be undertaken lightly.
-All other aspects should be explored first. |
+All other possibilities should be explored first.
+Neck movement like this seems much prevalent in Italian instruments than German, and more in bowl backs than other styles. |

-| Repairing a Snapped Neck | |||
+Repairing a Snapped Neck | ||

-| Finally, if the neck-body join holds, occasionally the neck will be snapped as with these instrument.
+Finally, if the neck-body join holds, occasionally the neck will be snapped as with these instruments above.
 Left, the two sections will be re-glued with a strong modern adhesive as the break was partial but clean, being held together by the f/b.
 With the second a similar solution, though the break is along the diagonal head-neck join found in many 2-piece Italian instruments and the f/b was completely shattered.
-The third and fourth have both split along the diagonal join as well. | |||
+The third and fourth have both split along the diagonal join as well. | ||

 Most of the Italian mandolins had a 2 piece